synedra/fusionauth-quickstart-javascript-react-web/step2.md

 ## Register user for application

-- On the screen that follows, click "Add registration" to register the user for your application.
+- At the bottom of the screen that follows, click "Add registration" to register the user for your application.
+- If you see a list of users, click the black "Manage" button for the user that you added.
 - Select "Example App" and then click the blue Save button at the top right of the page.

 <!-- NAVIGATION -->